webandras/decimus-wp-starter/README.md

 to your language and versions.
 See more at: https://wp-languages.github.io/ and https://discourse.roots.io/t/install-update-wordpress-languages-with-composer/2021

 Copy the needed files to `wordpress/app/languages`.
-Also create themes and plugins subfolders, and copy the right files in the appropriate place.
+Also create themes and plugins sub-folders, and copy the right files in the appropriate place.

 `wordpress/vendor/koodimonni-language`